Why is there a worldwide shortage of diesel and how it can affect you

 The rise in the price of gasoline, as a result of the Russian invasion of Ukraine, has raised concern around the world and is deepening the inflationary problem that affects several economies on the planet.

-But there’s another oil-based fuel that has gotten even more expensive — in June it hit its all-time high — and it’s causing even more headaches than gasoline.
+But there’s another oil-derived fuel that has gotten even more expensive — in June it hit its all-time high — and it’s causing even more headaches than gasoline.

 This is diesel oil.